zazaserty/zaquartz/README.md

 Found an error or have suggestions?
 Here's how you can help:

-    Open an issue describing the problem or suggestion.
+    Open an issue: Describe the problem or suggestion.
-    Submit corrections or improvements via a pull request.
+    Submit a pull request: Propose corrections or improvements directly.

-Your feedback will be reviewed, and any accepted changes will be published on the site.
+Your feedback will be reviewed, and any accepted changes will be published on the website.
 Tools Used

     Obsidian: For writing and organizing the notes in markdown format.